Scaless/enumbra/README.md

 enumbra uses vcpkg manifests for a couple of dependencies.
 Modify CMakeSettings.json and set cmakeToolchain to point to your vcpkg installation.

-# Limitations
+# Known Limitations
-1. TOML integers are represented by an int64, therefore values greater than INT64_MAX cannot be represented currently.
+1. The configuration file format, TOML, represents integers as an int64, therefore values greater than INT64_MAX cannot be represented currently.
 The plan is to eventually support an optional string format for values between INT64_MAX and UINT64_MAX.
 Until then, the toml parser should give you one of the following warnings:
 	* Error while parsing decimal integer: '9446744073709551615' is not representable in 64 bits
 	* Error while parsing decimal integer: exceeds maximum length of 19 characters
 2. Flags Enums are required to have an unsigned underlying type.